 To deepen your understanding of contract design in Agile, refer to the Scaled Agile Framework’s guidance on Agile Contracts which outlines these models with further case examples.

-If you're working on Agile transformation or guiding procurement within Lean-Agile enterprises, consider enhancing your expertise through Leading SAFe Agilist Certification Training or SAFe Scrum Master Certification to better navigate these complexities.
+If you're working on Agile transformation or guiding procurement within Lean-Agile enterprises, consider enhancing your expertise through SAFe agile certification or SAFe Scrum Master Certification to better navigate these complexities.

 For tailored training on how contracts integrate into value streams and program execution, explore SAFe Product Owner/Product Manager POPM Certification.